 A sidebar — technically known as a source list — resides on one side of a window and is usually separated from the rest of the window by a horizontal splitter, which is often movable.
 A sidebar typically consists of a table view or outline view that lets people navigate and select items to act upon in the main portion of the window.
 For example, the sidebar in a Finder window includes a list of frequently accessed locations and tag-based search shortcuts.
 The user can select one to access its contents or results in the main portion of the window.

-Consider using a sidebar to let users interact with file-based data without exposing them to the file system.
+Consider using a sidebar to let people interact with file-based data without exposing them to the file system.
 When it comes to the minutiae of file management, a sidebar abstracts files into app-specific elements and containers.
 For example, iTunes lets people navigate and manage media files like songs, podcasts, and movies using libraries and playlists, and without ever needing to interact with the file system.

 Use titles to form logical groupings of related items.
 Sidebars don’t generally have headers like table views do, but they sometimes include titles.
 The Finder sidebar uses titles to organize the user’s favorite locations (Favorites), devices (Devices), shared drives (Shared), and tag-based searches (Tags).

 In general, refrain from exposing more than two levels of hierarchy within a sidebar.
 In some cases, a second sidebar may be warranted when a data hierarchy is deeper than two levels.
 If your app requires the navigation of deeply nested objects, consider implementing a column view.
 See Column Views.